eclipse-hono/hono/site/documentation/content/admin-guide/pubsub-config.md

 weight = 348
 +++

 Hono can be configured to support Google Pub/Sub as the messaging infrastructure.
-Google Pub/Sub can only be used to forward Telemetry and Event messages, but not Command messages.
 The Pub/Sub client used for this purpose can be configured by means of operating system environment variables.

 Supporting Google Pub/Sub, Hono must run on Google Kubernetes Engine to authenticate to the Google Pub/Sub API.